 But, as you may have suspected, there is a catch.
 You can receive Workers’ Compensation and Social Security Disability benefits at the same time.
 But your SSD benefit may be reduced because of your workers’ compensation benefits.
 How much will it be reduced?
 That depends, and that’s why you need to talk to a lawyer about your specific situation.

-How Workers’ Compensation Benefits Offset SSD Payments
+How Workers’ Compensation Benefits Offset SSD Payments in North Carolina

 If you have qualified for Workers’ Compensation and Social Security Disability benefits, the Social Security Administration will likely cut your SSD benefit.
 The “offset” will reduce your total benefit so that your total monthly payment is 80% of what you earned when fully employed or less.